quil-lang/quil/spec/Quil.md

 The waveform will define the length of the capture.
 The memory reference must be able to store a complex number.

-A special waveform generator called `raw` can be used to capture all the IQ points without an integration kernel.
-In this case the argument to `raw` will be the length of time in seconds to capture and the memory reference must be able to store complex numbers for every sample of the duration.

 Example:
 ```
 # Simple capture of an IQ point
 DECLARE iq REAL[2]
 CAPTURE 0 "ro" flat(1e-6, 2+3i) iq

-# Raw capture of the full IQ trace
-DECLARE iqs REAL[400]
-CAPTURE 0 "ro" raw(1e-6) iqs
 ```

 **Defining Calibrations**